Poets&Quants Top Business Schools

 *** Please note that these statistics are provided for the business school major only whenever possible.
 If a school does not track these statistics separately, then the university-wide statistics are provided.

-The Carlson School of Management at the University of Minnesota ranked slightly lower in 2023, landing at No. 25 compared to 2022’s No. 20 and 2021’s No. 14.
-Overall, in the ranking’s three methodological categories, Carlson finished 29th in Career Outcomes, 26th in Admissions, and 43rd in Academic Experience.
+The Carlson School of Management at the University of Minnesota moved up one place in this year’s 2023 rankings from No. 25 to No. 24.
+Overall, in the ranking’s three methodological categories, Carlson finished 29th in Career Outcomes, 21st in Admissions, and 37th in Academic Experience.

 Much of that success likely comes down to the “in-action” learning approach at Carlson, its unique location, and the global business component.